 Chronic inflammation can contribute to the progression of various diseases, including cardiovascular disease, diabetes, and certain types of cancer.

 Once at the site, these immune cells work to neutralize and eliminate the threat.
 They engulf and digest foreign particles, release enzymes to break down damaged tissue, and promote the healing process.
+Additionally, the increased blood flow and vascular changes help deliver nutrients and oxygen to the affected area, supporting tissue repair.

 While inflammation is a vital and protective response, dysregulation of this process can lead to harmful consequences.
 Excessive or prolonged inflammation can contribute to tissue damage, chronic diseases, and a compromised immune system.
+Rheumatoid arthritis, inflammatory bowel disease, and asthma involve dysregulated inflammatory responses.

 Various factors can modulate inflammation, including lifestyle factors like diet, exercise, and stress management.
 Anti-inflammatory medications, such as nonsteroidal anti-inflammatory drugs (NSAIDs), are commonly used to alleviate symptoms associated with inflammation.